rapmd73/JackrabbitRelay/README.md

     JackrabbitRelay

-        This is the actual server program that waits for a connewction.
+        This is the actual server program that waits for a connection.
         It should NOT be ran directly, but rather through the RelayLauncher shell script.